The spring cleanup event will be held on Monday, April 16 (if you live west of 86th St.) and Tuesday, April 16 (if you live east of 86th St.)

 - Tires containing hazardous waste

-First, we’ve teamed up with Metro Waste Authority for house side pickup of these items.
+First: We’ve teamed up with Metro Waste Authority for the house-side pickup of these items.
 Using this program ensures these items are disposed of in an environmentally-friendly manner.
+Please visit WhereItShouldGo.com/Johnston to learn more about utilizing this pickup service at your house.

-Finally, residents may also visit the metro hazardous waste facility located at 1105 Prairie Drive SW in Bondurant.
-They’re open Tuesday through Friday from 1 to 5 p.m. and Saturday from 8 a.m. to noon.
-Please call (515) 244-0021 for more information.
+Third: Residents may also visit the metro hazardous waste facility located at 1105 Prairie Drive SW in Bondurant.
+They’re open Tuesday through Friday from 1 to 5 p.m. and on the first and third Saturdays of the month from 8 a.m. to noon.
+Please call 515-244-0021 for more information.